atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 ## Step 4 - Assemble Tentacle

-With the Anemone Tentacle case 3D printed and all electronic components assebled we can approach to the Anemone Tentacle assembly.
+With the Anemone Tentacle case 3D printed and all electronic components assembled we can **approach the Anemone Tentacle assembly**.

 TODO image with all parts ready for assembly